Shuhaib73/Fraud_Detection_Machine_Learning_Project/README.md

 #### 2. **AUC-PR** (Area Under the Precision-Recall Curve): The AUC-PR score of 88.44 signifies that the model achieves a favorable balance between precision and recall, particularly for the positive class.
 It demonstrates a capacity to make accurate positive predictions while minimizing the risk of missing positive cases.
 #### 3. Accuracy Score on Testing Data is 99%

-### In conclusion, the model exhibits strong classification performance by effectively distinguishing between classes and striking a favorable balance between precision and recall.
+### In summary, the developed model demonstrates robust classification performance by adeptly distinguishing between classes and achieving a harmonious balance between precision and recall.
+The successful outcome underscores the model's efficacy in accurately categorizing instances, validating its potential as a reliable tool for the intended purpose.
+The culmination of meticulous data analysis, feature engineering, and model tuning has resulted in a solution that meets the project's objectives and holds promise for practical applications.